-Tax forms are long, the Internal Revenue Code is complicated, and unless you’re an accountant or other tax professional, you are bound to make some mistakes that may result in underpaying taxes.
+Tax forms are long, the Internal Revenue Code is complicated, and unless you’re an accountant or other tax professional, you're bound to make some mistakes that may result in underpaying taxes.
 Although you should always try to fill out your tax forms correctly, there’s no need to worry about being convicted for tax evasion over a simple error.

 Although the tax code is complicated, general tax procedures are fairly simple at their heart.
 Every year, Americans must file a return stating how much money they made, how big their families are, and what their expenses were.
 The IRS then calculates each family's total income and subtracts certain expenses, called “deductions,” in order to determine their adjusted gross income, or AGI.
-The service then uses a chart to determine what percentage of your AGI to tax, and comes up with a number representing the taxes you should owe.
+The service then uses a chart to determine what percentage of your AGI to tax and comes up with a number representing the taxes you should owe.

 Finally, the IRS looks to see if there were any special circumstances that mean you should pay less taxes, and then reduces the amount you owe by applying “credits.”
 Congress often uses these credits to motivate people to make changes in the way they live.
-For example, credits may be available to homeowners who make substantial improvements in order to make their homes energy efficient, or to businesses that hire people with criminal backgrounds.
+For example, credits may be available to homeowners who make substantial improvements in order to make their homes energy efficient, or to businesses that hire military veterans or people with criminal backgrounds.

-Examples of tax evasion
+Examples of Tax Evasion

-Each step of the process of taxation is vulnerable to tax fraud.
-If someone fails to file his or her tax return, the IRS has no way of auditing the person’s finances.
+Each step of the process of taxation is vulnerable to tax fraud or evasion.
+If someone fails to file their tax return, the IRS has no way of auditing their finances.
 One of the most common forms of tax evasion involves underreporting income.
 Businesses and employees who deal largely in cash, such as wait staff, hairdressers, and retail store owners, sometimes underreport income because there’s little in the way of a paper trail.
 Businesses sometimes inflate their expenses, and families occasionally overstate the size of the household in order to take larger deductions.